-I’m not quite sure which I found more amusing during my travels in Spain: learning that Dunkin’ Donuts chooses to brand itself as Dunkin’ Coffee or discovering that there is a popular ripoff of Dunkin’ Donuts called Duffin Dagels.
+I’m not quite sure which I found more amusing during my travels in Spain: learning that Dunkin’ Donuts, now simply called Dunkin’ in the USA, chooses to brand itself as “Dunkin’ Coffee” in Spain or discovering that there is a popular ripoff of Dunkin’ Donuts that exists there called Duffin Dagels.

 Yes, “Duffin Dagels” is a real thing and there are at least 30 of them all across Spain.

 After approaching the window to place an order, all I could focus on was the peculiar branding on the sign.
-“Dunkin’….
-Coffee?”
+“Dunkin’… Coffee?”
 I said aloud.
 What an unusual branding decision.
 I assumed it must somehow relate back to a lack of interest in consuming donuts in Spain.
-(Yet they still had them.)
-Either that or Spanish people just place an even higher demand on coffee allowing Dunkin’ to justify the deviation from their true brandname.
+(Yet they still sell donuts.)
+Either that or Spanish people just place an even higher demand on coffee explaining Dunkin’s deviation from their true brand name.

 It wasn’t until we went to Valencia that I experienced my first visit to a Duffin Dagels and gosh, was I amazed.
 Amazed at how clearly they ripped off Dunkin’ Donuts brand in pretty much every sense.
 Without any attempt to differentiate.
 The style, the color, the design, the layout, the options – it was ALL the same.

 Shame on Duffin Dagels.
 Let’s not be too critical of Duffin though, if it weren’t for them, we wouldn’t have access to the sweet €2.20 Duffin Duo!
-Now that’s a Duffin deal!